Q. atalantëa mindonnar “upon fallen towers”

 atalantëa mindon-na-r = “*downfallen tower-upon-(plural)”

-Conceptual Development: In the first draft, Tolkien used atalantëa, but in the second draft he switch to the plural form of the adjective atalantië to agree with the plural noun.
-He then deleted this (for reasons unclear) to revert to the uninflected form of the adjective atalantëa (MC/222).
+Conceptual Development: In the first draft, Tolkien used atalantëa, but in the second draft he switched to the plural form of the adjective atalantië to agree with the plural noun.
+He then deleted this to revert to the uninflected form of the adjective atalantëa (MC/222).
+This is likely because adjectives are not inflected when modifying nouns with plural noun cases; see the section on Adjectives and Noun Case Endings in the entry on adjectives.
 In the first and second drafts Tolkien first used the longer allative plural form of the noun mindoninnar but revised this to a more abbreviated form mindonnar in the second draft (MC/222).

 References ✧ MC/222